pollfish/docs/ios.md

 ## Quick Guide

-1. Download Pollfish iOS SDK and unzip it (or reference through CocoaPods)
+1. Download Pollfish iOS SDK and unzip it
 2. Import Pollfish.framework to your project
 3. Import AdSupport.framework and CoreTelephony.framework to your project
 4. Call init and destroy function of Pollfish in the App’s Delegate